dalexanderch/CFD/readme.md

 # Results on MNIST

 We use mean square error as a loss function.
-- Using classical bilinear interpolation : 712.2994
+- Using classical bilinear interpolation : 0.0252
-- Using learned model : 0.08
+- Using learned model : 0.002

-It's weird that there's as much as a difference.
+0.0252/0.002 = 12.6, therefore the learned model is about 13 times better than the classical interpolation method.

 ## Requirements